drocheam/optrace/docs/source/details/misc.rst

 .. _ring_sampling:

-Equal Area Radial Sampling of Ring and Circle
+Circular Equal-Area Sampling
 ==================================================

-A differential circular area element can be represented in polar coordinates as:
+A differential circular area element can be represented in polar coordinates as product of differential radius :math:`\text{d}r` and differential angle :math:`\text{d}\phi` :

 .. math::
    \text{d}A = \text{d}r  ~\text{d}\phi
    :label: ring_sampling_area_element

-The variable :math:`\text{d}\phi` can be rewritten as a circle segment:
+The angle variable can be rewritten as a circle segment:

 .. math::
    \text{d}A = \text{d}r  ~\frac{2 \pi}{N} r